-Required and recommended books offered at 10% discount to training participants when purchased at 8 Limb.
+Recommended books offered at 10% discount to training participants when purchased at 8 Limbs.

 TEACHER TRAINING FACULTY

-Anne Phyfe Palmer, RPYT, 500 E-RYT, is the founder and director of 8 Limbs Yoga Centers.
-Her passion for pregnancy and birth started in college in a Sociology of Women’s Health Course with one of the contributors to “Our Bodies Ourselves.”
-After taking a doula training with the Seattle Midwifery School, Anne Phyfe decided that teaching yoga to pregnant woman would be the best way for her to use the tools she learned.
-She completed the first prenatal yoga teacher training with Colette Crawford in 1998 and began to teach prenatal yoga soon thereafter.
-She has been recognized by both Seattle Met and Seattle Magazine as “Best” Prenatal and Postnatal Instructor in Seattle.
+Anne Phyfe is the founder and 8 Limbs Yoga Centers and the Director of the Teacher Training program.
+Her passion for pregnancy and birth started in college in a Sociology of Women’s Health Course with one of the contributors to “Our Bodies, Ourselves.”
+After taking a doula training with the Seattle Midwifery School, Anne Phyfe decided that teaching yoga to pregnant women would be the best way for her to use the tools she learned.
+She completed the first prenatal yoga teacher training with Colette Crawford in 1998 and began to teach prenatal yoga soon after.
+She has been recognized by both Seattle Met and Seattle Magazine as the “Best” Prenatal and Postnatal Instructor in Seattle.
 She has two daughters, born in 2000 and 2006.